orchidsoftware/orchid.software/source/en/docs/attachments.md

 }
 ```

-This will automatically upload your file to the default repository (`public`) and create an entry in the database.
+It will automatically upload your file to the default repository (`public`) and create an entry in the database.

 ```php
 $image = $item->attachment()->first();